ramonpeter/ramonpeter.github.io/content/authors/admin/_index.md

   - name:  TifLab, University of Milan
     url: https://tiflab.mi.infn.it/

-bio: I am a postdoctoral researcher at Tif Lab at the University of Milan.
-I work at the intersection of particle physics and machine learning.
-My research aims to fully establish data-driven techniques in high-energy physics and to enhance standard simulation methods with neural networks.
-My interests extend to simulation-based inference, which is crucially dependent on first-principle simulations provided by theory, as well as precision calculations.
+bio: Researcher at the intersection of particle physics and machine learning.

 interests:
 - Generative models like GANs, normalizing flows, diffusion models or transformers